RizAli/Fizzbuzz_p/README.md

 # Fizzbuzz
 This excercise is ideal for discovering TDD

+Technologies
+RSpec - RSpec is one of the most used Behaviour Driven Development tools in the ruby community.

 Fizzbuzz is a simple coding challenge, often described as a code kata.
 The objective of Fizzbuzz is to create a program with the following specification:

 The program can be passed a number.